Kaga Create: Summer Carnival

 In 1991, Spriggan for the PC Engine CD system became the first competition game for Naxat.

 In 1992, Recca for the Famicom and Alzadick for the PC Engine CD were the competition games.

 In 1993, Nexzr Special for the PC Engine CD system was the game featured the last time Naxat held its Summer Carnival.

 Subsidiaries

-CyberFront Corporation (株式会社サイバーフロント): In April 2010, Kaga Electronics Co., Ltd. acquired 51% of CyberFront Corporation, and became a subsidiary of Kaga Electronics.
-In March 2013, Kaga Electronics Co., Ltd. acquired the remaining shares of CyberFront Corporation.
-In 2013-12-19, Kaga Electronics Co., Ltd. announced the dissolution of CyberFront Corporation following the discovery of inadequacies of CyberFront's intellectual property contracts and claims by business partners denying existence of such rights, and CyberFront Corporation founder Shinji Fujiwara's lack of cooperation in the investigation.
-As a result of dissolution, sales of Saints Row IV, Europa Universalis IV, WRC 4: FIA World Rally Championship were cancelled; and the sales of Operation Abyss: New Tokyo Legacy was indefinitely delayed.
-Sales of titles at PlayStation Store was terminated from 2014-01-21 to 2014-01-31, followed by sales termination at Xbox 360 Marketplace from 2014-01-25.
+In April 2010, Kaga Electronics Co., Ltd. acquired 51% of CyberFront Corporation, and became a subsidiary of Kaga Electronics.
+The remaining shares of CyberFront Corporation were acquired three years later in March.
+By December, Kaga Electronics Co., Ltd. began to shut down CyberFront Corporation following the discovery of inadequacies of CyberFront's intellectual property contracts and claims by business partners denying existence of such rights, and CyberFront Corporation founder Shinji Fujiwara's lack of cooperation in the investigation.
+As a result of dissolution, sales of Saints Row IV, Europa Universalis IV, and WRC 4: FIA World Rally Championship were cancelled, and the sales of Operation Abyss: New Tokyo Legacy were indefinitely delayed.
+Sales of titles at PlayStation Store were terminated from January 21–31, 2014, followed by sales termination at Xbox 360 Marketplace from January 25.